 International Young Scientists Conference on Molecular and Cell Biology 2021

 About the conference

-  We would like to invite you to a two day international conference dedicated to

-  PhD, Master and undergraduate students interested in molecular and cell biology.

-  The meeting will be held on April 16th-17th, 2020 at the International Institute

-  of Molecular and Cell Biology in Warsaw, Poland.
+We would like to invite you to a two day international conference dedicated to PhD, Master and undergraduate students interested in molecular and cell biology.
+The meeting will be held on February 25th-26th, 2021 at the International Institute of Molecular and Cell Biology in Warsaw, Poland.

-  The International Young Scientists Conference seeks to create opportunities for

-  early-stage scientists to present their research and experiences in science.
-We

-  believe that the ability to talk about your work with similarly inclined people

-  is crucial for self-development.
-Trying to address this, we decided to continue

-  with Young Scientist Conference meeting and expand it by reaching out to the

-  international scientific community.
+The International Young Scientists Conference seeks to create opportunities for early-stage scientists to present their research and experiences in science.
+We believe that the ability to talk about your work with similarly inclined people is crucial for self-development.
+Trying to address this, we decided to continue with Young Scientist Conference meeting and expand it by reaching out to the international scientific community.

 We invite you to join us for a two day meeting during which we will have lectures given by five invited keynote speakers, talks by selected applicants and at least two poster sessions.
 Additionally, as a part of the conference, there will be a mentoring session where participants will be able to engage with prominent and established scientists in an informal setting.

 Keynote lectures and participants’ presentations will be divided into five topics: